ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Aberration.md

 - Movement based sight: The dreadbeast cannot see anything more than 30 feet away that is not moving.
 - Multiattack: The Dreadbeast makes three attacks.
-- Nonmagically immunity: The Dreadbeast has resistance to nonmagical damage
+- Nonmagically resistance: The Dreadbeast has resistance to nonmagical damage
+- Three lives: 10 minutes after death, the dreadbeast returns to life; but only the first two times it dies.
+Each time it raises, its stats increase to account for its previous downfalls; perhaps an increase in AC for a party that never missed or a new feature to neutralize a strategy of the party.

 # Attacks
 Stomp +9 3d10 bludgeoning damage, targets a 10 foot cube within 20 feet of the